Ken Kalmusky: Early career

-Later Years
+Later years

-After the birth of his children Kalmusky returned to his hometown and formed the Stratford-based band Plum Loco with his former bandmate, John Till.
-As a freelance bassist, Kalmusky returned to Hawkins's band several times throughout the 70s and 80s, and also worked with David Clayton Thomas (of Blood Sweat and Tears), Jack De Keyzer, King Biscuit Boy, Buffy Saint Marie, Jake Leiske (of Canadian Juno-awarded Farmer's Daughter), and as a regular session bassist, for son, producer David Kalmusky.
+After the birth of his children, Kalmusky returned to his hometown and formed the Stratford-based band Plum Loco with his former bandmate, John Till.
+As a freelance bassist, Kalmusky returned to Hawkins's band several times throughout the 1970s and 1980s, and also worked with David Clayton Thomas (of Blood Sweat and Tears), Jack De Keyzer, King Biscuit Boy, Buffy Saint Marie, Jake Leiske (of Canadian Juno-awarded Farmer's Daughter), and as a regular session bassist, for son, producer David Kalmusky.

 In 1984, the three original members of The Revols, Kalmusky, Manuel and Till, re-united at The Stratford Shakespearean Festival Theatre as The Revols, opening for The Band at two sold out "The Band/Revols Reunion Shows."
 Not long after that concert Richard Manuel committed suicide and Kalmusky, Till, Levon Helm, and Donald 'Philbert' Manuel were seen on the cover of People magazine, carrying Richard's casket out of the funeral service after his passing on 4 March 1986.

 After decades of playing, in 2005 Plum Loco released their first album recorded at his brother, Bob Kalmusky's studio.
 Plum Loco still continues, with John Till's son, Shawn Till on bass replacing Kalmusky.

-Ken Kalmusky remained an active session musician, playing on dozens of recordings and performing numerous live shows until his passing.
+Kalmusky remained an active session musician, playing on dozens of recordings and performing numerous live shows until his passing.

-Legacy/Memoriam
+Legacy/memoriam

 Kalmusky's contributions to the music industry have been noted in Barney Hoskyns' novel, Across The Great Divide, Nicholas Jennings' novel, Before The Gold Rush, Levon Helm's novel This Wheel's on Fire.
-He has inspired many musicians and is immortalized publicly in a painting done of the Revol's located in what is called "the musicians alley," Allen's Alley in Stratford, Ontario, Canada which celebrates the city's musical heritage which can still be seen vibrantly today.
+He has inspired many musicians and is immortalized publicly in a painting done of the Revol's located in what is called "the musicians alley," Allen's Alley in Stratford, Ontario, Canada, which celebrates the city's musical heritage which can still be seen vibrantly today.

 On 4 August 2008, the City Of Stratford dedicated a band shell in Upper Queen's Park to The Revols.
-A ceremony erecting a plaque that bears the band's name of its Stratford residents, Ken Kalmusky, Richard Manuel, John Till, Doug Rhodes, Jimmy Winkler, Garth Picot, & David "Dave Mickie" Marsden was unveiled at 12:30pm on 4 August 2008 during the celebration.
+A ceremony erecting a plaque that bears the band's name of its Stratford residents, Ken Kalmusky, Richard Manuel, John Till, Doug Rhodes, Jimmy Winkler, Garth Picot, and David "Dave Mickie" Marsden was unveiled at 12:30pm on 4 August 2008 during the celebration.
 This was followed by a concert featuring Plum Loco, minus Kalmusky, and followed with a performance by Ronnie Hawkins, with full police escort.

 It is also said that in the quite well known picture of Bob Dylan playing a bass with a harmonica around his neck, that this is Ken Kalmusky's bass.
 Bob was in studio A and Kenny was in studio B at Columbia Records in NYC, Dylan was bored in his session and went down to where Ian and Sylvia were recording in the other studio and picked up Kalmusky's bass and started messing around, hence the not so common picture was snapped of Dylan playing bass.